 In such a competitive environment, a degree of uncertainty exists as to whether or not we will be able to maintain our dominant market position.
-Income deterioration could result from price competition or increased customer acquisition costs.
-Also, we might be obligated to pay higher advertising commissions and content provider fees to advertising agencies and content providers, which could adversely affect our performance.
+Earnings deterioration could result from price competition or increased customer acquisition costs.
+Also, we might be obligated to pay higher advertising commissions and content provider fees to advertising agencies and content providers, which could adversely affect our business performance.

-Moreover, within our industry there have been cases of new services by fledgling companies gaining popularity with users and spreading rapidly throughout the market.
-We fully intend to continue gauging user opinions and usage patterns with an eye to offering services that users want.
-Nevertheless, it is possible that services offered by a start-up company could pose a competitive challenge to our existing services.
+Moreover, within our industry there have been cases of start-up companies introducing new services that attain popularity with users and spread rapidly throughout the market.
+Although we will continue gauging user opinions and usage patterns with an eye to offering services that users want, it is nevertheless possible that new services offered by a start-up company could pose a competitive challenge to our existing services.
 Furthermore, we could be obligated to make significant investments in developing new services to maintain our competitive advantage.
 Either eventuality could have a negative impact on our business performance.

-3) Reliance on Other Companies' Products and Services
+3) Reliance on Social Infrastructure, and Other Companies' Products and Services

-a.
-In providing services, the Yahoo Japan Group relies on other companies' products and services, including electricity, servers, Internet connection lines, information devices, and software.
+In providing services, the Yahoo Japan Group relies on social infrastructure including electricity and Internet connection lines, and other companies' products and services, including facilities such as servers, and users' information devices and software.

-Many of the products and services necessary for the provision of our services, including electricity, servers, Internet connection lines, information devices, and software, are provided by other companies.
-The smooth, uninterrupted provision of such products and services is a prerequisite to the successful provision of our services.
+Many of the products and services necessary for the provision of our services, including social infrastructure such as electricity and Internet connection lines, and facilities such as servers, and users' information devices and software, are provided by other companies.
+The smooth, uninterrupted provision of such products and services, and their operation are a prerequisite to the successful provision of our services.

-In providing Yahoo!
-JAPAN services, we depend in particular on a stable supply of electricity to run our servers and other equipment and facilities.
-Given the possibility of disruptions to the electric power supply arising from power blackouts, usage restrictions, or other eventualities, we are setting up duplicate data centers and independent power generation facilities.
-In the case of an electric power supply disruption actually occurring, we are prepared to respond quickly and appropriately throughout the Yahoo Japan Group.
-Despite these proactive efforts, if we are unable either to continuously provide services or to quickly restore them following an electric power supply disruption, our revenues and brand image could be negatively affected.
+In providing Yahoo Japan Group services, we depend in particular on a stable supply of electricity to run our servers and other equipment and facilities.
+Given the possibility of disruptions to the electric power supply arising from power blackouts, usage restrictions, or other eventualities, we are setting up back-up data centers and autonomous power generation facilities with the goal of responding quickly and appropriately throughout the Yahoo Japan Group in the case of an actual electric power supply disruption.
+Despite these proactive efforts, we might be unable either to continuously provide services or to quickly restore them following an electric power supply disruption.
 In addition, higher electricity charges could reduce our profitability.

 To access the Internet today, users can choose from several types of browser software and from a range of information devices including PCs, smart devices, TVs, video-game consoles, and car navigation systems.
-Some types of browser software and certain information devices, however, are incompatible with Yahoo!
-JAPAN services.
-In addition, sub-optimal usage conditions and faulty settings of software and information devices could prevent some users from accessing Yahoo!
-JAPAN.
-Furthermore, specification changes, rate adjustments, or insufficient market supply with regard to software and information devices could similarly block user access to our services, resulting in lower usage times and a reduction in revenues.
+Some types of browser software and certain information devices, however, might be incompatible with our services.
+Moreover, sub-optimal usage conditions and faulty settings on software and information devices could prevent some users from accessing Yahoo Japan Group services.
+Furthermore, specification changes, rate adjustments, or insufficient market supply with regard to software and information devices to our services, potentially resulting in lower usage times and reduced revenues.